This week’s Torah portion covers the story of the Flood and the Tower of Babel.

 * New Yorker: “Birth of a White Supremacist: Mike Enoch’s transformation from leftist contrarian to nationalist shock jock”

 The media pretends to be fascinated, or is genuinely fascinated, by the process that produces “white supremacists.”
-To me, this process is simply a matter of developing the courage to no longer live by lies.
+To me, marginalized people join marginalized movements.

 * Andrew Joyce – banned in the USA.
 I doubt this would have happened if James Alex Fields had not driven his car into the Antifa protesters in Charlottesville.
 Andrew is about to become a father for the fourth time.
 I wonder if he circumcises his sons?
 Andrew replies: “Lol fuck no. We’re European.”